latkinson/spowerscripts/README.md

 @info We can later let authorities filter by heads
 @input REGULAR INTEGER MAX LENGTH 6 (so 999.999)

-@param CONTACT_INFO = the contact information of the location, think about a telephone number, an address, a twitter account, a facebook account
+@param CONTACT_INFO = the contact information of the location, think about a telephone number, an address, a twitter account, a facebook account.
 @info /
 @input URL ENCODED STRING

 @param MORE_INFO = Any other information that you would like to share.
 @info MAX LENGTH 2505
 @input URL ENCODED STRING